skarj/learn-otel/docs/observability-guide.md

 - `kitchen-service` / `delivery-service` / `notification-service`: `queue_messages_consumed_total`
   (counter, labeled by `subject`).

-Don't hand-roll CPU/memory metrics — the Collector's `hostmetrics` receiver (add it to the agent DaemonSet's pipeline from Step 2) gives you node/pod-level infra metrics for free.
+Node/pod-level infra metrics (CPU, memory) aren't covered here — that's the Collector's own `hostmetrics` receiver, which needs a Collector running on each node to source them from.
+Since Step 2 skips the local agent tier for this lab, infra metrics are out of scope for now; picking up the agent later (see Step 2's note) is what unlocks this for free, no application code involved.

 **Checkpoint**: SigNoz's metrics explorer shows `orders_created_total` climbing as the load generator runs.